0x78654C/WakeOverLan/WakeOverLan_Android/README.md

 -This applicaition open a PC/PC's via Wake Over Lan future.

--It saves last IP opened.
+-It saves last IP/MAC/Port opened.

 If you like it you can donate via paypal to l2xguard@live.com